Homomorphisms between braid groups: Castel's theorem and extensions

-The proof follows the same lines as our proof of Theorem~\ref{thm:castel}.
+The proof follows along the lines of our proof of Theorem~\ref{thm:castel}.
 There are three ways in which the argument differs.
-The first issue is that the normal closure of $\sigma_1\sigma_3^{-1}$ in $\B_4$ is not the commutator subgroup, but rather the kernel of the standard homomorphism $\B_4 \to \B_3$.
-Since we allow for this homomorphism in the statement of Theorem~\ref{thm:castel4}, this means that we can use the same arguments as in the proof of Theorem~\ref{thm:castel}, just with a different conclusion.
-Specifically, this issue arises in Lemma~\ref{lem:emptyCRS} and in Lemma~\ref{lem:wscc} (the latter is used in the proof of Proposition~\ref{prop:numthy}).
+The first issue is that the normal closure of $\sigma_1\sigma_3^{-1}$ in $\B_4$ is not the commutator subgroup, but rather the kernel of the exceptional homomorphism $\B_4 \to \B_3$.
+Since we allow for this homomorphism in the statement of Theorem~\ref{thm:castel4}, this means we can use the same arguments as in the proof of Theorem~\ref{thm:castel}, just with a different conclusion.
+Specifically, this issue arises in Lemma~\ref{lem:emptyCRS}.

 The second issue is that Proposition~\ref{prop:cake2} does not hold as stated for $n=4$.
 We will require a specialized version for $n=4$.
-There is one additional possibility, namely, that $M$ is a multicurve with two components, each surrounding two marked point.
-The proof of this version is essentially the same as for the $n \geq 5$ case.
+There is one additional possibility, namely, that $M$ is a multicurve with two components, each surrounding two marked points.
+The proof of this version is essentially the same as for the $n \geq 5$ case, as per Proposition~\ref{prop:cake2}.

-The third issue is that, in the case where we have a reducible homomorphism $\B_4 \to \B_3$, we cannot conclude that the image is cyclic, again because of the standard homomorphism $\B_4 \to \B_3$.
-To deal with this issue, we must first classify homomorphisms $\B_4 \to \B_3$.
+The third issue is that, in the case where we have a cabling $\B_4 \to \B_4$ (meaning that the image preserves a multicurve), we cannot conclude that the image is cyclic, again because of the exceptional homomorphism $\B_4 \to \B_3$.
+To deal with this, we first classify homomorphisms $\B_4 \to \B_3$.
 We begin with this classification, and then use it to prove Theorem~\ref{thm:castel4}.

 Before proceeding to the classifications of homomorphisms $\B_4 \to \B_3$ we first prove the following lemma, which is the analogue of Theorem~\ref{lem:cycliccyclic} for the case $n=4$.